 Now when we hear the word "traditions" we might get a little confused here.
 What's he mean?
 He means the message from God, divine revelation.
-The word tradition has come to mean a lot to us, it usually means a whole lot of stuff that's concocted in some kind of culture, religious or social, that gets passed down from generation to generation.
-And in our vernacular that's usually what the word tradition means.
-We talk about tradition as something that's no revelatory, we say on the one hand there's the Bible, on the other hand there's tradition.
-And so maybe we see those two juxtapose when they shouldn't be.
-The word tradition in the Greek means literally things handed down.
+The word “tradition” has come to mean a lot to us, it usually means a whole lot of stuff that's concocted in some kind of culture, religious or social, that gets passed down from generation to generation.
+And in our vernacular that's usually what the word “tradition’ means.
+We talk about tradition as something that's no revelatory.
+We say on the one hand there's the Bible, on the other hand there's tradition.
+And so maybe we see those two juxtaposed when they shouldn't be.
+The word tradition in the Greek means literally “things handed down.”
 That's all it means.
 Things handed down.
-And what he is saying then in that sense is this, stand firm and hold on to the things handed down, the things handed down through teaching by word and letter from us.
+And what he is saying then in that sense is this, stand firm and hold onto the things handed down, the things handed down through teaching by word and letter from us.
 That's divine revelation, my friend.
-In the Pauline letters and the revelation God gave him which he preached to them...the oral things and the written things.
+In the Pauline letters and the revelation God gave him which he preached to them, the oral things and the written things.
 The oral things, by the way, that God inspired have been recorded for us in the gospels and in the book of Acts.
 The written are in all the epistles.

-There is the use of the word tradition in the New Testament to refer to human tradition.
-It's used in Matthew15 to speak of the tradition of the elders which was manmade stuff passed down by the Pharisees.
+There is the use of the word “tradition” in the New Testament to refer to human tradition.
+It's used in Matthew 15 to speak of the tradition of the elders, which was manmade stuff passed down by the Pharisees.
 And then in Colossians 2:8 there's a phrase, "the tradition of men," which is used of Gentile philosophy.
-So the Jews had their religious tradition, that is true.
-And the Gentiles have their philosophical tradition that they had down from generation to generation, human wisdom.
+So the Jews had their religious tradition.
+That is true.
+And the Gentiles have their philosophical tradition that they hand down from generation to generation, human wisdom.
 He's not talking about those kinds of traditions.
-He's talking about that which is handed down from God to the Apostles to the church.
-Hold on to that.
-Doctrinal instruction.
+He's talking about that which is handed down from God to the apostles to the church.
+Hold on to that, doctrinal instruction.

 And then he closes this central part of the letter with a benediction which is really a prayer wish in verses 16 and 17.
 "Now may our Lord Jesus Christ Himself and God our Father who has loved us and given us eternal comfort and good hope by grace, comfort and strengthen your hearts in every good work and word."
 This is very simple.
 He's just saying I know one thing for sure, no matter what I say you don't have the human ability to make it operative so I want to ask God to effect all this in your life.
 And here we come to that mysterious and wonderful reality that even though we are commanded to obey and we are commanded to respond, in the human flesh we don't have the capability and so it depends on God to energize that response through us.
 That's the mystery of the Christian life.